SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 - `<type>Field` declares a typed field (e.g. `txtField` which is important in case the type changes from `wpg` to `txt` and vice versa) and holds the actual indexable data.
 - Dates are indexed using the julian day number (JDN) to allow for historic dates being applicable

-The `SemanticData` object is always serialized in its entirety to avoid the interface to keep delta information.
-Furthermore, ES itself creates always a new index document for each update therefore keeping deltas wouldn't make much difference for the update process.
-A complete object has the advantage to use the [bulk][es:bulk] updater making the update faster and more resilient while avoiding document comparison during an update process.
+The `SemanticData` object is always serialized in its entirety to avoid for the interface to keep delta information.
+Furthermore, ES itself always creates a new index document for each update therefore keeping deltas wouldn't make much of difference in terms of how the data are stored and updated and allows the indexer to take advantage of the [bulk][es:bulk] API making updates faster and more resilient while avoiding document comparison during an update process.

-To allow for exact matches as well as full-text searches on the same field most mapped fields will have at least two or three additional [multi-field][es:multi-fields] elements to store text as `not_analyzed` (or keyword) and as sortable entity.
+To allow for exact matches as well as full-text searches on the same field most mapped fields will have at least two or three additional [multi-field][es:multi-fields] elements to store text as `not_analyzed` (meaning as keyword) and as sortable entity.

+An ES document can contain additional fields such as:

-* The `text_copy` mapping (see [copy-to][es:copy-to]) is used to enable wide proximity searches on textual annotated elements.
+* `text_copy` mapping (see [copy-to][es:copy-to]) is used to enable wide proximity searches on textual annotated elements.
 For example, `[[in:foo bar]]` (eq. `[[~~foo bar]]`) translates into "Find all entities that have `foo bar` in one of its assigned `_uri`, `_txt`, or `_wpg` properties.
 The `text_copy` field is a compound field for all strings to be searched when a specific property is unknown.
-* The `text_raw` (requires `indexer.raw.text` to be set `true`) contains unstructured and unprocessed raw text from an article so that it can be used in combination with the proximity operators `[[in:lorem ipsum]]` and `[[phrase:lorem ipsum]]`.
+* `text_raw` (requires `indexer.raw.text` to be set `true`) contains unstructured and unprocessed raw text from an article so that it can be used in combination with the proximity operators `[[in:lorem ipsum]]` and `[[phrase:lorem ipsum]]`.
-* `attachment.{...}` will be added by the ingest processor
+* `attachment.{...}` will be added by the `ingest processor` when file content was successfully processed

 ### ES DSL mapping

+`#ask` queries are transformed to represent an equivalent expression in the ES DSL hereby allowing the `ElasticStore` to be used as drop-in replacement for queries expressed using `#ask` language constructs.

-For example, the ES DSL for a `[[in:lorem ipsum]]` query (find all entities that contains `lorem ipsum`) on structured and unstructured fields will look similar to:
+For example, the `[[in:lorem ipsum]]` query (or as fully qualified `[[~~*lorem ipsum*]]`, find all entities that contains `lorem ipsum` on any document) on structured and unstructured fields written as ES DSL will look similar to:

 <pre>
 "bool": {